7

 Grading the Portfolio

 The portfolio represents 70% of the student’s course grade.
-In evaluating the portfolio, instructors should respond as a whole rather than grade assignments separately to arrive at several individual grades that are then averaged.
+In evaluating the portfolio, instructors should respond holistically rather than grading assignments separately to arrive at several individual grades that are then averaged or added together.
 Students are submitting their work as a culmination of the entire quarter’s work and not as separate essays, no matter what form you choose to have them submit the portfolio.
 Their critical reflections will address the work of the quarter as a body of work, showing how the selected portfolio corresponds to and demonstrates the learning outcomes in the course.
 In other words, the grading of the portfolios is holistic.

 The best reason for not giving students a provisional grade on their drafts is that both the student and you, as the evaluator, are empowered to grade based on growth and effort rather than initial impressions of a student’s writerly capacities.
 Once you categorize the student as a 3.3 writer (B+), for example, you tend to stick with your original judgment.
 As a consequence, your student may think they already have a grade slot and won’t try to improve.
 Alternatively, the student who receives an early 3.7 (A-) may conclude that they don’t need to revise at all.

 Though you will likely be adept at responding to drafts by the end of the quarter, you may face a new challenge: assigning grades to the portfolio and to students’ participation.
 What follows is the portfolio grading rubric we use to evaluate student portfolios.
 This rubric can help students evaluate their own work, help you assign grades, and help provide some feedback for students regarding what the number grades mean.
-Before you grade your first set of portfolios towards the end of your first quarter, the PWR director and assistant directors will hold a portfolio grading workshop to help you practice evaluating 131 portfolios.
+Before you grade your first set of portfolios towards the end of your first quarter, the PWR director and assistant directors will hold a portfolio grading workshop on the Tuesday of finals week to help you practice evaluating 131 portfolios (more on this at the end of this chapter–see below).

 The portfolio evaluation rubric is used as an assessment tool for both the critical reflection and the selected papers.
 Using the rubric, instructors assess students on their development and acquisition of skills (the outcomes) at the end of the quarter rather than at the beginning.
 Even though students are not given grades on their assignment drafts throughout the quarter, they do receive extensive feedback on these drafts.
 As a result, they have some idea about the areas of their writing that need improvement.
 As mentioned earlier, feedback on the drafts generally takes the form of reader-response and coaching comments.
 Judging comments can also be included, but these comments are not connected to a particular grade.
 In this way, portfolios are effective in emphasizing revision as an important part of the writing process.